nelsongt/mfiaDLTS2/README.md

     python <path to mfiaMain.py>

-If you want a way to run the program by double clicking a file you have to create a .bat file for this.
-Using notepad, write this:

-    @echo off
-    <path to python.exe> <path to mfiaMain.py>
-    pause

-and save that as a file named mfiaDLTS2.bat, you may run the program from this bat file or even create a shortcut to this bat file on the desktop and run from there.
+If you want a way to run the program by double clicking a file you have to edit the mfiaMain.bat file for this.
+Right click on mfiaMain.bat and hit edit.
+You will need to replaces the \<path strings\> with the actualy paths, eg. \<path to python.exe\> will become C:\Users\myUser\AppData\Local\Programs\Python\Python39\python.exe .
+After you are done, save the file.
+You may now run the program by double clicking this bat file or even create a shortcut to this bat file on the desktop and run from there.

 ### \*Ubuntu